Gr3gorywolf/Multitube.android/README.md

 in the same network of your device.
 <br><h6 align="center"><img color="black" src="https://raw.githubusercontent.com/Gr3gorywolf/Multitube.android/master/docs/img/videoinputantenna.png"></h6>
 <h3 align="center">Streaming server</h3> <br>
-once you have downloaded media you can stream that media from a webbrowser. without download anything in the other device. all you need to do is enable that feature in the setting menu and then it will show you an notification that show you your ip+the port number just enter that in the webbrowser of any device connected in your network to start streaming or you can just enter to <a href="multitubeweb.tk">Multitubeweb.tk</a>, and connect following the instructions detailed in the notification description
+Once you have downloaded media you can stream that media from a webbrowser. without download anything in the other device. all you need to do is enable that feature in the setting menu and then it will show you an notification that show you your ip+the port number just enter that in the webbrowser of any device connected in your network to start streaming or you can just enter to <a href="multitubeweb.tk">Multitubeweb.tk</a>, and connect following the instructions detailed in the notification description
 <br>
 <br>
 <h2 align="center" id="features">App KeyFeatures</h2>